Interacting fermions in two dimension in simultaneous presence of disorder and magnetic field: Discussion

-In our endeavour to study the entanglement properties of the Hofstadter effect, we find that for pure case, area law of entanglement entropy is preserved for low and high magnetic field.
-But for intermediate magnetic field the entanglement entropy depart from its usual area law for square lattice.
-This also happens for relatively large subsystem size.
-This probably indicates the presence of critical magnetic length present in the system inducing long range entanglement for intermediate magnetic field.
-On the other hand, the correlation function eigenvalues does manifest the symmetric properties observed in the Hofstadter butterfly.
-The effect of interaction does recover the area law at intermediate magnetic field but still for large subsystem, we do observe the area law violation.
-This indeed clearly shows that disorder successfully causes localization of the eigenfunctions in the position space.
-In the entanglement spectrum as well we find that the symmetry is lost though the spectrum is more denser at higher and lower limit of the correlation function.
+The interplay of interaction and disorder has also been successfully realized in the study of entanglement properties.
+In our endeavor to study the entanglement properties of the Hofstadter effect, we find that for pure case, area law of entanglement entropy is preserved for low and high magnetic field.
+But for intermediate magnetic field the entanglement entropy depart from its usual area law for square lattice for larger subsystem.
+For honeycomb lattice there is perfect agreement with area law in all cases.
+Our effort to understand this differences between square lattice and honeycomb lattice through investigating various system sizes and different disorder realizations point out that there is intricate differences in the resulting wave functions in square and honeycomb lattice.
+The inverse participation ratio as well as distributions of wave functions show the existence of large number of quasi-delocalized modes which are possibly fundamentally different in square and honeycomb lattice.
+Possibly for larger subsystems such wave functions are at maximum incommensurability resulting such violations of are law.
+But for smaller subsystems the effect is minimized.
+Finally we see that the correlation function eigenvalues do manifest the symmetric properties observed in the Hofstadter butterfly.
+The effect of interaction does recover the area law at intermediate magnetic field implying the localization of the eigenstates due to interactions are in effect.
+In the presence of disorder, we similarly find that area law is better recovered for square lattice.
+In the entanglement spectrum as well we find that the symmetry of the spectra is lost and becomes homogeneous in the presence of disorder, though the spectrum is more denser at higher and lower limits of the value of correlation function spectra.
 The effect of interaction on the entanglement entropy and spectrum is also manifested profoundly for the intermediate magnetic field.
-The salient differences is the maximum entanglement entropy happens at the half-periodic magnetic field.
-The entanglement spectrum also shows a band gap in its spectrum.
-The band gap gradually decreases as the magnetic field approaches to half-periodic magnetic field.
-In comparison to square lattice, the entanglement entropy as well as entanglement spectrum does shows different behaviour in honeycomb lattice.
-For example, area law is always preserved and the entanglement spectrum always from a continuous bands having no symmetry of butterfly spectrum.
-Thus our study of the effect of interaction and disorder on square and honeycomb lattice in view of the modification of Butterfly effect and entanglement shows importance of lattice connectivity to determine the thermodynamics properties.
-Though we have used self consistent meanfield approximation, we think that a more accurate calculation will not qualitatively change the finding of our study.
-However it would be interesting to derive various aspect of our study for example the value of critical interaction strength and disorder at the nullification point in an analytical way.
-However such study is beyond the scope of the present study and will be carried out in future.
+The gap of the Hofstadter spectrum due to interaction are also reflected in the gap of the correlation (entanglement spectrum) spectrum.
+These band gaps are minimum where the gap of the Hofstadter spectra are minimum in the presence of interaction \cite{fidkowski-2010}.
+The entanglement entropy as well as entanglement spectra does show similar behavior in honeycomb lattice. \\